umedoblock/kiddy/README.md

 # kiddy
-some simple proects with kicad
+some simple device projects designed with KiCad.